yrvij/Spanish-Verb-Conjugator/README.md

 # Spanish-Verb-Conjugator

 Takes in a spanish verb and conjugates it into several tenses.
-These tenses include:
+Some tenses include:
   1) presente progressivo
   2) imperfecto progressivo
   3) presente perfecto